 - Sugar: Granulated white sugar works best for both the custard and the caramelized sugar top.

 How to make this Crema Catalana Dessert:

-- Beat the eggs and sugar and add the cornstarch.
+- Combine the eggs yolks and sugar and whisk until thick and pale yellow.

-- Strain the rest of the milk into the egg yolk mixture through a strainer and stir to combine.
+- Strain Pour the rest of the milk into the egg yolk mixture through a strainer and stir to combine.

 Recipe Notes and Tips:

 - This custard is on the thinner side so if it’s not as thick as you expect, don’t worry.
 It’s supposed to be that way!

 - Remove the ramekins from the refrigerator at least 30 minutes before you caramelize the sugar.
 You want to serve the crema at room temperature.

 - If you don’t have a torch you can use your broiler – check out this article on the best technique!